 Luckily, when your Sunrise dentist catches periodontitis at an early stage, it can be reversed and controlled with a series of deep cleanings.
 Deep cleanings go beyond annual dental cleanings by cleaning out gum pockets and smoothing the tooth roots so that your gums can adhere to your teeth again.

 When scaling during a deep cleaning, your Sunrise dentist first administers a local anesthetic to control discomfort.
 He then reaches deeply down into bottom of the gum pockets to chip away tartar with a scaling tool and remove any plaque that’s collected in the pockets, too.

 Once your teeth are tartar and plaque free, your dentist uses another tool called a planing tool to reshape your tooth roots.
 Planing smooths the roots to create a more adhesive surface.
 As your gums begin to heal, they reattach to your teeth to keep your teeth secure and to form a barrier against bacteria.

 Because of the extensive nature of planing and scaling to resolve or control periodontitis, you may need several appointments before your deep cleaning is finished.
 After your final treatment, you return to Sunrise Dental so that your dentist can examine your teeth, gum, and bones, measure your gum pockets, and determine if your disease is under control.

 If your disease was at an early stage, you may need only one deep-cleaning series to reverse the periodontitis.
 If your periodontitis is more advanced, and you still have evidence of gum pockets or bone loss, you may need to have deep cleanings on a regular basis to keep your teeth and gums healthy.

 Don’t wait until you have gingivitis or periodontitis before getting your teeth professionally cleaned.
-Call the friendly pros at Sunrise Dental for an exam and cleaning or book your appointment online.
+Call the friendly pros at Sunrise Dental for an exam and cleaning today.